-a) Urgent resolution required- LSAB or LSCP Independent Chaired Meeting
+a) Urgent resolution required- LSAB Independent Chair or LSCP Independent Scrutineer Meeting

-If the Senior Liaison Officer's or equivalent cannot resolve the issue that is causing conflict between professionals and agencies then a meeting should be convened with an independent chair selected from the LSAB or LSCP partner organisations, in consultation with the Director who holds safeguarding responsibility for each respective agency.
+If the Senior Liaison Officer's or equivalent cannot resolve the issue that is causing conflict between professionals and agencies then a meeting should be convened with an independent chair or scrutineer selected from the LSAB or LSCP partner organisations, in consultation with the Director, where appropriate, who holds safeguarding responsibility for each respective agency, if needed.
 The meeting will be a forum where the agencies can discuss the case and conflict issue in a chaired and minuted meeting, with resolution being agreed and recorded.
-The meeting should take place asap with a date set within 1 working day step of 3.
+The meeting should take place asap with a date set within 1 working day of step 3.